|

 past my intended landing time.
 Things checked out ok, and Matt calls

 me to go to the airport early to get a head start on the incoming weather.
+I arrived at the airport about 5 minutes

 later, and we started with him reviewing my flight plan for completeness